civetweb/civetweb/examples/README.md

 In addition, there is one example how to configure a HTTPS server, to comply with modern security standards ([https](https://github.com/civetweb/civetweb/tree/master/examples/https)).
 It does not hold any source, but only a configuration file and some documentation how to use it.

+The [multidomain](https://github.com/civetweb/civetweb/tree/master/examples/multidomain) example demonstrates how to host multiple domains with different HTTPS certificates.
+It uses the standalone server (civetweb.c + main.c) and existing certificates.

 Some no longer maintained examples can be found in the ["obsolete"](https://github.com/civetweb/civetweb/tree/master/examples/_obsolete) folder.
 It is not guaranteed that they work in the current version - they are kept for reference, but might be removed in the future.

 All examples are subject to the MIT license (unless noted otherwise) - they come without warranty of any kind.